THIS WILL INSTALL THE FRONT/REAR TRUNNION RIVETS AND CENTER SUPPORTS.

 The large round ram and the ram arm are made from 4140 alloy steel and heat treated.
 There is only one ram that presses the rear of the rivet and it is captured so it won't pivot left or right.
 The ram will reach the rear rivet on the underfolder/sidefolder trunnions.

 I have designed the rivet head supports and dimpling tools after the parts made in the aircraft industry.
 The dimple tool is stepped so that if you press it in too much it won't leave any marks that will be visible after installing the swell neck rivet.

 The rivet support is rounded off to keep from having a dent put into the receiver from using small rectangle blocks with indentions for rivets.
-There will only be one size made for the rivets that I sell.
-When I put these up for sale I will offer rivets at a discount when you buy the jig.
+There will only be one size made.

 THIS WILL INSTALL THE FRONT/REAR TRUNNION RIVETS AND CENTER SUPPORTS.
 It will not install the trigger guard rivets.